 1. TIME OF DAY: Examine what time of day you function best.
 Morning, afternoon or evening?
 I have an energy dip in the mid-afternoon.
 That’s when I lay down for 10 minutes.
 Or if I don’t have time for that, I do one of the “play” rituals I listed in #2 above for 1 or 2 minutes.
 It doesn’t have to take long.

 These activities give me the boost I need.
 Sometimes I’ll have a snack or half a small glass of something fizzy, something that’s a real treat for me.
 And I’ll indulge in it.
 I don’t judge what I need & I don’t judge myself for needing it.
-If I indulge in it, I get the FULL benefit of my chosen boost without taking much time.
+But, if I indulge in it, I get the FULL benefit of my chosen boost without taking much time.

 2. FUNCTIONAL INDULGENCE: What can you indulge in without going overboard?
 A treat can become a burden if we overindulge it.
 Watching Netflix for 30 mins is enough to recharge me, but when I veg out for hours, I walk away feeling like a zombie.